pgailinas/videoqa-representation-comparison/docs/index.md

 Development-subset experiments are used for workflow validation and parameter selection.
 After the experimental configuration has been finalized, the complete NExT-QA dataset is processed to generate the project's primary evaluation results.

-## Experimental Methodology

-The experimental methodology compares three complementary approaches to multiple-choice Video Question Answering (VideoQA) using a common benchmark dataset and consistent evaluation procedures.

-The **Baseline Pipeline** establishes a performance reference by executing Qwen2-VL-7B directly on the original NExT-QA videos.
-This provides the benchmark against which all representation-based approaches are evaluated.

-The **Representation-Based Pipelines** replace direct video inference with compact feature representations.
-One pipeline uses pretrained CLIP video representations, while the other uses latent video representations learned through self-supervised autoencoder training.
-Both pipelines use identical CLIP text representations for the VideoQA questions and answer choices together with the same downstream multiple-choice classifier.

-Development-subset experiments are used to validate the experimental workflow, evaluate alternative model configurations, and optimize selected parameters.
-Once the experimental configuration has been finalized, the complete NExT-QA dataset is processed to generate the project's primary evaluation results.

-Performance is evaluated using multiple-choice VideoQA accuracy together with reasoning-category analysis, runtime measurements, and comparative performance statistics.
-Results from the baseline, pretrained representation, and learned representation pipelines are analyzed under identical evaluation procedures to isolate the impact of the video representation on downstream VideoQA performance.

-The objective of this study is not to develop a new VideoQA model, but rather to investigate whether compact learned video representations can provide an effective alternative to pretrained representations for downstream VideoQA tasks.

 ## Expected Contributions

 This project contributes a reproducible experimental framework for investigating representation learning within multiple-choice Video Question Answering (VideoQA) systems.
 By combining baseline foundation-model inference with pretrained and self-supervised representation-based approaches, the project provides a controlled methodology for evaluating how different video representations influence downstream VideoQA performance.